truhy/f2h_uart_tx_rx/readme.md

 ## Overview

 This contains a Quartus Prime Verilog HDL project that demonstrates the FPGA portion directly sending and receiving a serial message using the on-board UART-USB which is wired to the HPS side on the DE10-Nano board.
 It does so by accessing the HPS UART0 controller (hard-IP) over the FPGA-to-HPS bridge.
-This relies on the sdcard with U-Boot to enable the FPGA-to_HPS bridge and configure the serial port during its boot up.
+This relies on the sdcard with U-Boot to enable the FPGA-to-HPS bridge and configure the serial port during its boot up.

 ## Running instructions